LittleMaiden/Modern-Revolutions-Skies/README.md

 # Modern-Revolutions-Skies
 Modern Revolutions, but the skyblock development page.
-Feel free to play any version; make sure to import with CurseForge.
+Feel free to play any version;

 # Currently in Works
-Porting and changing the recipes from the current release, Modern Revolutions
+A few more things left

+# Reports
+If you are having issues, or there is a recipe issue or needs a nerf, this is the issue page.